niharika-sravan/Pythia/README.md

 #### To test:
 `python human.py --agent <your initials>`

-Please share the files in your folder outdir/<your initials> with Ari along with a few sentences on what your strategy was.
+When you are done, please share the files in your folder outdir/<your initials> with Ari along with a few sentences on what your strategy was.

 ## Installation and Data files

 * Clone this repo.
 * Download [this](https://1drv.ms/u/s!At8xIP1B4oiJi-cSo5g2jJbBE_Bi5A?e=mBOVNp) folder and place it in the directory that you have checked out.
 The folder path should be Pythia/data.
 Password: `proti_Pythia`
 * Create an environment from the included yml as `conda env create -f environment.yml`.
-The env will be named kne.
+The env will be named `kne`.